parkpow/deep-license-plate-recognition/webhooks/README.md

 [This project](Webhook_nx/README.md) uses Stream webhooks to send license plate data to your NX-based VMS.
 You can also use the `mail.py` file as a foundation for integrating other information into the VMS Bookmark, such as GPS data.

+## Webhook via AWS Lambda
+[This guide](webhook_lambda/) aims to provide you with a minimum sample to receive webhook data from Snapshot/Stream on your AWS Lambda instance.